Sunday, March 31, 2024

 Continuous Glucose Monitoring

 If you are diabetic or heard enough about Continuous Glucose Monitoring from the media/friends already, you can skip this post completely.
-Emoji

-Last time I went for a routine medical checkup/blood work, the numbers showed me as just reached pre-diabetic stage.
+Last time I went for a routine medical checkup/blood work, the numbers showed me as one who has just reached pre-diabetic stage.
 If you are not familiar with this diagnosis, it is nothing too alarming, as millions of people all over the world live in this state for decades.
 The medical industry's guidance at this stage is to "just watch", meaning no medication or change in lifestyle required.
 They will keep testing once a year to see if we actually become diabetic, after which medications will be prescribed.
 To me, this doesn't make sense, since this is the time to dig into the data to see what changes we can make in our diet and exercise routine so that the A1C numbers don't continue to trend up.
-Though things like reducing weight, exercising more and eating less carbs will all help, since each individual's metabolism is different, getting lot more data about our particular body/food/exercise habits to see what we can easily to tweak to go back to normal state is what makes sense to me.
+Though things like reducing weight, exercising more and eating less carbs will all help, since each individual's metabolism is different, getting lot more data about our particular body/food/exercise habits to see what we can easily to tweak to go back to normal state is what made sense to me.

-To gather a lot of data, bought a Freestyle Libre CGM (Continuous Glucose Monitoring) system, that has a sensor that you attach to your body and a reader, using which you can read your blook glucose level in a second, whenever and as many times as you want.
+To gather a lot of data, bought a Freestyle Libre CGM (Continuous Glucose Monitoring) system, that has a sensor that you attach to your body and a reader, using which you can read your blood glucose level in a second, whenever and as many times as you want.
 Till two weeks back, getting a CGM in the US usually required a doctor's prescription, whereas in other parts of the world, you can purchase one OTC (Over The Counter).
 The US FDA changed the rule couple of weeks back allowing OTC sales in US as well.
 Hopefully it will bring the price down.
 While there are a lot of models, types, version, the one I bought costs roughly $100 for the reader and $30 for the sensor that works for two weeks (exactly, to the minute).
 I got a second sensor, in case I mess up while putting on the first one.
 But it was easy to put on and so I have a spare one now, that someone else can use later.

 You can find a lot of details about CGM online, and in YouTube videos.
 But here are a few photos/video explaining what I did.